 - Bodily Injury Liability – Oregon requires a minimum amount of liability to pay for injuries or death in the event of an accident in which you are at fault.
 The required limits are at least $25,000 per person and $50,000 per incident for all people injured in one accident.

 - Property Damage Liability – A minimum of $20,000 in coverage is required to pay for damage to the property of others in the event of an accident.

 - Personal Injury Protection – Oregon law requires $15,000 of Personal Injury Protection (PIP) to pay for medical expenses not otherwise covered.
 This coverage applies to you and anyone in your vehicle.
 The coverage is for up to two years after an accident.

 - Uninsured/Underinsured Motorist – Bodily injury liability coverage in the amount of $25,000 per person and $50,000 per incident is required for uninsured or underinsured motorists, to pay for injuries caused by a driver who either has no insurance or does not have adequate coverage for the loss.
 Oregon does not require UM/UIM property damage coverage.

 In addition to the coverage the state requires drivers to carry, insurance companies in Oregon have a number of coverage options available.

 First of all, increased limits are available on all of the mandatory coverage, and most drivers choose to carry higher limits due to the cost of car accidents, which can easily exceed the legal minimum.
 Additionally, there are other coverage options drivers can choose in order to add more protection to their auto insurance policy.

 - Collision Coverage – This option provides coverage for your vehicle when you are at fault in an accident.
 Without this coverage, your insurance company will not pay to repair your vehicle.
-Collision is typically subject to a deductible.
+Collision coverage is typically subject to a deductible.